Amer Sports Corporation – Annual report – 31 December 2018

 Shareholders’ equity is effected by a change in the market value of the hedge accounting interest rate swaps.
 The change is booked to the hedge reserve.

 The below table illustrates the sensitivity of shareholders’ equity and income statement to an increase of 1% in interest rates, provided that other factors remain unchanged.
-The sensitivity is calculated to interest bearing liabilities.
+The sensitivity is calculated to interest-bearing liabilities.
+Interest rate floors are excluded from the calculations.

-The effective interest rate of the total debt including interest rate hedges was 2.8%.
-The interest rate was 2.1% on bonds and 1.1% on bank loans.
+The effective interest rate of the total debt including interest rate hedges was 2.6%.
+The interest rate was 2.3% on bonds, 0.9% on bank loans and 0.2% on commercial papers.

-The average interest rate of the Group’s interest bearing debt including interest rate derivatives and facility fees was 2.5% (Dec 31, 2016: 2.0).
-After foreign exchange derivatives that hedge the inter-company debt, the average interest rate was 3.2% (Dec 31, 2016: 2.5).
+The average interest rate of the Group’s interest-bearing debt including interest rate derivatives and facility fees was 1.7% (Dec 31, 2017: 2.5).
+After foreign exchange derivatives that hedge the inter-company debt, the average interest rate was 2.5% (Dec 31, 2017: 3.2).

 Amer Sports applies hedge accounting to interest rate derivatives whenever it is applicable.
 Non-hedge accounting derivatives are measured at fair value and the result is recognized in the financing items.